aurioldegbelo/3D4DT/tree-as-json/readme.md

-This folder provides examples of decision trees encoded as JSON, and specification of the JSON-schema as well as a template to get started.
+This folder provides examples of decision trees encoded as JSON, the specification of the JSON-schema as well as a template to get started.